 While the two devices are rated for different amounts of overall brew, they ultimately each brew 40 ounces.
 Technivorm considers a “cup” to be 4 ounces while Bonavita considers it to be 5 ounces.
 Therefore, while Technivorm advertises 10 cups of maximum brew and Bonavita claims 8 cups, they actually produce the same maximum amount of coffee.
 Back to your respective corners, combatants!

 Finally, and importantly, the Technivorm has an automatic drip-stop feature.
 This means that even during the brewing process, you will be able to snag a cup of coffee and replace the carafe to allow the brewing process to continue.
 Unfortunately for Bonavita, they don’t include this feature, meaning you’ll have to wait for your coffee to finish brewing before you can enjoy the first sip.
 Although that’s only a 5- to 6-minute wait, it can certainly feel like a long time in the morning—especially if you’re grouchy like us pre-joe.
 That gives one more point for Technivorm.

 Winner: Technivorm Moccamaster

 Build Quality: Technivorm vs. BonavitaBoth the Technivorm and the Bonavita are made of fairly tough stuff.
 The Technivorm Moccamaster, however, uses a more expensive aluminum housing which, while making it a higher-quality metal, also makes it more expensive.
 The Bonavita drip coffee maker instead goes for a cheaper steel construction.
 Both housings offer strength, although aluminum is a more malleable metal.
 Aluminum is also completely corrosion-free and will not rust.
 Steel, meanwhile, can be made “stainless”, but it does not completely avoid corrosion and can still rust.

-Both devices utilize hardened, black plastic for all of the necessary plastic parts, but the overall housings are metal.
-The Technivorm uses a glass carafe while the Bonavita uses a thermal carafe made of stainless steel.
+Both devices utilize hardened black plastic for all of the necessary plastic parts, but the overall housings are metal.
+The Technivorm employs a glass carafe while the Bonavita uses a thermal carafe made of stainless steel.
 This gives the Bonavita an edge.
-Although the device has no hot plate, the thermal carafe will not shatter due to an accidental drop, and is portable, unlike the glass carafe on the Technivorm.
-This gives the Bonavita one solid point for carafe style.
+And although the Bonavita has no hot plate, the thermal carafe will not shatter due to an accidental drop and is portable—unlike the glass carafe on the Technivorm.
+Bonavita thus earns a home run for carafe style.